 Huntington offers a variety of different advisory programs to meet your needs.
 Through the Programs, your financial advisor may help you to select from affiliated and unaffiliated money management firms to provide management and investment model choices (collectively, "Investment Models").
 There are many different Investment Models offered to fit the needs of Clients with varying risk profiles.
 Each Investment Model is assigned a standard risk rating and is chosen by the financial advisor to match the risk profile of the Client.
 All Investment Models provided are offered by either a "Sub-Manager" or "Wrap Strategist" (collectively, "Investment Managers") and are actively managed by the applicable manager.
 The money management firms develop asset allocation models and then choose an appropriate mix of individual equity securities, fixed income securities, mutual funds, exchange traded funds or other securities (collectively, "Investment Options") to populate each model, selecting one or more Investment Options to fill each piece of the asset allocation for that model.
 The applicable manager will have full discretion to select Investment Options consistent with your investment profile, including commodities, currencies, digital assets and other securities.
 In our Unified Managed Account ("UMA") Programs, your financial advisor will recommend an asset allocation model made up directly of individual Investment Options or may recommend Investment Managers to fulfil specific allocations within your Program Account.
-The Client will not have the ability to direct transactions in individual securities but will retain the right, as discussed in more detail below, to place reasonable investment restrictions on Program Accounts.
+In the Representative as Portfolio Manager ("RPM") Program, your financial advisor will exercise discretion to directly manage Account assets.
+In any event, the Client will not have the ability to direct transactions in individual securities but will retain the right, as discussed in more detail below, to place reasonable investment restrictions on Program Accounts.